 10 ACCESSORY STATE DURING WAIT-TO-START-OFF/ON: This will allow the programming of the accessory wire during the wait-to-start period of a diesel motor.
 When ON the accessory comes on when the wait-to-start output is activated and stays on, dropping out during crank and returning once the car has started.
-When OFF the accessory will activate as a normal accessory.
+When OFF the accessory will activate upon the wait-to-start input going away.